 There are several issues with the management by exception concept, which are:

-- This concept is based on the command-and-control system, where conditions are monitored and decisions made by a central group of senior managers.
-You could instead have a decentralized organizational structure, where local managers could monitor conditions on a daily basis, and so would not need an exception reporting system.
+This concept is based on the command-and-control system, where conditions are monitored and decisions made by a central group of senior managers.
+You could instead have a decentralized organizational structure, where local managers can monitor conditions on a daily basis, and so do not need an exception reporting system.

 The concept assumes that only managers can correct variances.
 If a business were instead structured so that front line employees could deal with most variances as soon as they arise, there would be little need for management by exception.